NourhanSaeed707/Data-Structure-algo/Heap Explanation/Heap-explanation.md

 - **Deletion:** deleting the top element of the heap or the highest priority element, and then organizing the heap and returning the element with time complexity O(log N).
 - **Peek:** to check or find the most prior element in the heap, (max or min element for max and min heap).

+## When would I want to use a heap?
+- We use it whenever you need quick access to the largest (or smallest) item, because that item will always be the first element in the array or at the root of the tree, **heaps** allow you to pull the smallest or the biggest and quickly know the NEXT smallest or biggest.
+That's why it's called **a Priority Queue**.